Cancer treatment for people with mutations

-- NCT03955978: TSR-042 in Addition to Standard of Care Definitive Radiation for Inoperable Endometrial Cancer.
-The purpose of this Phase 1 trial is to evaluate dostarlimab (also known as TSR-042) compared to standard of care radiation therapy for patients with inoperable endometrial cancer to establish the safety and efficacy of inducing an anti-tumor immune response.
+- NCT03955978: Dostarlimab in Addition to Standard of Care Definitive Radiation for Inoperable Endometrial Cancer.
+The purpose of this study is to evaluate dostarlimab compared to standard-of-care radiation therapy for patients with inoperable endometrial cancer to establish the safety and efficacy of inducing an anti-tumor immune response.

 - NCT04463771: Safety and Efficacy of Retifanlimab (INCMGA00012) Alone or in Combination With Other Therapies in Participants With Advanced or Endometrial Cancer Who Have Progressed on or After Platinum-based Chemotherapy.
 (POD1UM-204).
 This is a Phase 2 study of the PD-1 antibody retifanlimab in participants who have advanced or endometrial cancer that has progressed on or after platinum-based chemotherapy.